-Strangers who have never visited the Falls, have an idea that the surrounding country must be mountainous, like that in the vicinity of most other falls; but the general aspect of the country here for a great extent on both sides of the river, above and below, is that of an almost perfect level, and nothing indicates the existence of the river or the Falls except the constantly ascending and floating mist, and a kind of subterranean thundering roar.
-Below the Falls, the earth and rocks appear as though they had been suddenly rent asunder and separated one-fourth of a mile apart, in order, by the perpendicular chasm thus made, to form a channel for the river.
-The corresponding portions of rock are as regular in the succession of their strata, as would be the leaves and cover of a book if they were bisected and placed opposite each other.
-The whole country in Canada, between the two lakes, except a narrow strip bordering upon Lake Ontario, is generally level, rich, and productive, and is becoming quite populous.
-In visiting the Canada side, you can cross the river at Black Rock.
-Lewiston, or at the Falls: and can always have carriages on that side to transport you whither you choose.
-Stage Coaches run from the Hotels to Queenstown and Niagara daily; also to Chipnews and Buffalo.
-From Chippewa two steamboats run daily to Buffalo, one in the morning and the other in the afternoon.
+In ascending the high bank, the visiter is presented with some delightful views of the Falls and rapids and of the surrounding country.
+Two spacious Hotels stand prominent on the bank, one of which, the Pavilion, is much frequented, and can accommodate nearly an hundred guests.- It has an imposing appearance, and from the observatory on its roof, visiters have an extensive view of the country around.
+Strangers who have never visited the Falls, have an idea that the surrounding country must be mountainous, like that in the vicinity of most other falls; but the general aspect of the country here for a great extent on both sides of the river, above and below, is that of an almost perfect level, and nothing indicates the existence of the river or the Falls except the constantly ascending and floating mist. and a kind of subterranean thundering roar.
+Below the Falls the earth and rocks appear as though they had been suddenly rent asunder and separated one-fourth of a mile apart, in order, by the perpendicular chasm thus made, to form a channel for the river.
+The corresponding portions of rock are as regular in the succession of their strata, as would be the leaves and cover of a book if they were bisected and placed opposite to each other.
+The whole country in Canada between the two lakes, except a narrow strip bordering upon Lake Ontario, is generally level, rich, and productive, and is becoming quite populous. visiting the Canada side, you can cross the river at Black Rock, Lewiston, or at the Falls; and can always have carriages on that side to transport you whither you choose.
 No one ought to fail of visiting the Canada side, as this grand and unparalleled scene of nature's wonders, the fame whereof is spread over the world, ought to be viewed and contemplated from every position.
-The views from that side, are by many considered the best; but let every one decide for himself from personal observation.
+The views from that side are by many considered the best; but let every one decide for himself from personal observation.